opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/OCPBaselineRedfishServiceSpec.md

 }
 ```

+## Delete a session

+The `Session` resource represents a user session open with the service.
+For the full schema definition, see the `Session` sections of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To delete a session, perform a `DELETE` operation on the `Session` resource:

 ```http
 DELETE /redfish/v1/SessionService/Sessions/1
 ```

+## Change session timeout

+The `SessionService` resource contains the session policies and session information for the service.
+For the full schema definition, see the `SessionService` section of the reference guide in the [*Redfish Data Model Specification*](#dsp0268).

 To change the session timeout limit for the service, perform a `PATCH` operation on the `SessionService` resource: